cBournhonesque/lightyear/NOTES.md

     - the cube goes all the way to the left and exits the screen.
 There is continuous rollback fails
   - on interest management, we still have this problem where interpolation is stuck at the beginning and doesn't move.
 Probably because start tick or end tick are not updated correctly in some edge cases.
+  - long running connections seem to go completely out of sync